dlarsson/swagger-ui/src/api-info/index.md

 More complex filters, like "return all users where firstName is `John` *or* lastName is `Doe`" can not be expressed, unfortunately.

+### Content types

+The API can deliver responses in a few different formats.
+The standard HTTP way of asking for a specific content type is by setting the `Accept` request header to the appropriate MIME type.
+Every resource supports JSON (`application/json`), but collection resources additionally support CSV (`text/csv`) and an Excel format (.xlsx, `application/vnd.openxmlformats-officedocument.spreadsheetml.sheet`).
+As a convenience, it is also possible to add an extension to the URL, to request a specific format.
+Adding `.json` to the end of the URL (before the query parameters, and any matrix parameters on the last segment, like `/api/organizations/42/users.json;field=firstName;field=lastName`) has the same effect as setting the `Accept` header to `application/json`.
+For CSV the extension is `.csv` and for Excel `.xlsx`.